RSaravanan17/RSaravanan17.github.io-blackjack/README.md

 Simulates a game of Blackjack

-Each time the page is loaded, the player is asked for his name.
-The player's name is then used to check if the player is a new player or a returning player.
-If the player is a new player, then information about the simulation is displayed.
-If the player is a returning player, then his win count is displayed.
-The player can make a move in the red box at the bottom left.
-The player can see his hand in the blue box at the bottom right.
-The player can see the gameplay in the green box at the top.
+Each time the page is loaded, the player is asked to login using a username and password.
+Each user's login information is stored and accessed through Google Firebase.
+If the player is a new player, then information and instructions about the simulation are displayed.
+If the player is a returning player, then his win/loss count is displayed.
+The player can then begin the game and choose a move ("Hit" or "Stand") in the red box at the bottom left.
+The player can also see his current hand in the blue box at the bottom right.
+The player can see the gameplay details in the green box at the top.